 As a rule of thumb 3 tablespoons of aquafaba is equal to 1 whole egg.
 However, this can depend on what you’re cooking and the consistency of the water.
 Ideally you want the water to be thick and a bit slimy – basically like real egg whites.
 Since the original recipe calls for egg white specifically this is perfect for our recipe!

-Just like the original version the dough will look pretty wet and unusual compared to regular gluten filled doughs.
+Just like the original Gluten Free Bread recipe the dough will look pretty wet and unusual compared to regular gluten filled doughs.
 You will have to spoon the dough into your bread pans so don’t be alarmed that you did something wrong.

 Make sure that your yeast is still good before adding it to the dough.
 If the sugar-water and yeast mixture doesn’t foam that means that either your water wasn’t warm enough or the yeast is off.
 Best practice for storing yeast is to keep it in a cool, dark place like the fridge.